404-Code-Studio/AAR/README.md

 AAR provides a structured command interface accessible via the frontend or API.

-List all modules
+List all modules and information about the Modules

-> /run help modules

-Show information about a specific module

-> /run help module time
+> /run module list

 Example output: